mperezjigato/reportsweakly/definitiveWEEK3.md

-# Internship - Week 3 - Summary: *Development of training material for Computational Chemistry supercomputing applications at VSC*
+# Internship - Week 3 - Summary

 Efforts have been devoted to the completion of task 3.
 As a long-term project, a strategy for task 3 has to be devised alongside giving strides towards the actual practical HPC computational runs of the involved codes.